lwjohnst86/blog/_posts/2017-01-24-managing-time-projects.md

 - (C) = important, not urgent
 - (D) = not important, not urgent

-Lastly, take breaks and move.
-Moving helps to relax the mind and energizes the muscles.
+Lastly, try to keep a strict or narrow time window for working and take breaks to move around.
+When scheduling tasks and work, try to keep within ~5.5hrs/day of actual productive work (not including breaks etc).
+I've found that more than this does not make me any more productive and actually ends up wasting my time since I just daze off or get easily distracted.
+Try to work the set hours, then get the hell away from your work!
+You need a fresh and energized mind when doing research... working longer hours does not allow that to happen.
+Taking breaks also helps to keep your mind fresh and aware, and moving helps to relax the mind and energizes the muscles.
 It also prevents you from getting too exhausted.
-I've found a 20 minute break every 1.5 hours to work for me, with 30 sec eye break every 30 minutes (your eyes can get very tired from staring at the screen).
+I've found a 20 minute break every 1.5 hours (or 10 min every hour) to work for me, with 30 sec eye break every 30 minutes (your eyes can get very tired from staring at the screen).
 Try using an application that forces you to take a break (I use [Workrave](http://www.workrave.org/) because it locks my screen, forcing me to take a break).

 I often forget about these daily routines, so it may be a good idea to print off your daily routine to remind yourself.